 The most respectful process with the canes and the environment is the immersion of these in pentaborate or borax salts.
 It is continuing with a bleaching process under controlled exposure to the sun and drying.
 In order to immunize the material and allow the liquid to penetrate, it is necessary that the reeds are not too dry, as well as to make longitudinal perforations to spread the chemical through all the cavities and to allow it to filter to a greater extent, since insects generally penetrate through the ends or knots.

-Like a rice or corn plant, Bamboo is grass and is the fastest-growing plant.
+Like rice or corn plants, bamboo is grass and is the fastest-growing plant.
 It can grow between 15 and 120 cm in just one day.
 It grows much faster than a tree and captures more CO2, producing a host of environmental benefits.
-The high resistance of Bamboo in relation to its low weight is mainly due to its physical structure: round, hollow, and rigid transverse partition that allows it to bend without breaking.
+The high resistance of bamboo in relation to its low weight is mainly due to its physical structure: round, hollow, and rigid transverse partition that allows it to bend without breaking.
 This reinforcement is responsible for its high strength, which is close to steel, in relation to its mass.
 Building with bamboo is definitely an excellent option.

 Currently, there are more than 1,600 species of Bamboo.
-Among the most popular for building with bamboo we find Guadua, Tonkin, Moso, Bambusa, etc.
+Among the most popular building with bamboo, we find Guadua, Tonkin, Moso, Bambusa, etc.

 As a fact, we want to emphasize that bamboo, due to its flexibility and tolerance to tension, is highly resistant to earthquakes, and in case of collapse, the damage is not so significant due to its lightweight.
 Reconstruction is quick and easy.